Required internships give PCA&D graduates an edge in the workplace

 The internship experience at Pennsylvania College of Art & Design is an important link between a student’s curricular preparations in the visual arts and the myriad ways that training can be applied in real-world employment.

 PCA&D requires students in all BFA degree majors — fine arts, graphic design, illustration and photography — to successfully complete a professional-level internship or mentorship before graduating.

 Every summer, our students work on internships at sports magazines and design firms, with independent photographers, and at art centers in the region.

 Don’t just take our word for it!
 Here’s what our students and participating employers had to say about it…

-In the words of students from past internships:
+In the words of students from past internships and mentorships: